dotnet/csharplang/proposals/init.md

 ```

 **Resolution**
-There was no syntax which was overwelmingly favored in LDM.
+There was no syntax which was overwhelmingly favored in LDM.

 One point which got significant attention was how the choice of syntax would
 impact our ability to do `init` members as a general feature in the future.